readtedium/obsidian-craft-cms-upload/README.md

 - Ensure your Craft CMS server timezone matches your configuration
 - Use the datetime preview in settings to verify current time display

+**Tag Creation Issues**
+- Ensure your API token has permissions to create tags
+- Verify the `save_tags_Tag` mutation is available in your schema
+- Check browser console for tag creation errors

+**Webhook Issues**
+- Test webhook configuration using the built-in test button
+- Verify webhook URL is accessible and returns 200-299 status codes
+- Check webhook headers are properly formatted JSON
+- Use "Force Craft CMS re-save" as alternative to trigger built-in webhooks

 ### Debug Mode

 Enable debug logging by opening browser console while using the plugin.
 All operations log detailed information for troubleshooting.